The Raven: Legacy of a Master Thief: Part 2: Cradle of Deception

+Part 3: Murderers and Ravens

+In the third part, the plot already broadly known to the player continues on board the MS Lydia and later in the museum in Cairo from the perspective of the Adil; In addition, the player also controls Adil's girlfriend Patricia Mayers, who was also introduced as a supporting character in the first part.

+In the end, a number of surprise twists are revealed.

 Development

 The game was released for Microsoft Windows via Steam as of July 23, 2013.
+The game was released on PlayStation 3 and Xbox 360 on January 14, 2014.
 On January 10, 2018, a trailer for The Raven Remastered was released by THQ Nordic.
 The game was released on March 13, 2018 for Microsoft Windows, macOS, PlayStation 4 and Xbox One, and was enhanced for Xbox One X. A Nintendo Switch version was released in 2019.